-Iran Judo Federation suspended after ordering Saeid Mollaei to withdraw from World Championships
+Iran Judo Federation calls suspension 'unfair' after being banned for ordering fighter to withdraw

-(CNN)The Iran Judo Federation has been suspended from all competitions for trying to make judoka Saeid Mollaei withdraw from the World Judo Championships.
+(CNN)The Iran Judo Federation called it's suspension from international competition "unfair" after it was banned from all competitions for trying to make judoka Saeid Mollaei withdraw from the World Judo Championships.

 Iran's Mollaei says his coach received two calls from Iranian authorities ordering his fighter to pull out of the Tokyo tournament to avoid the possibility of meeting Israeli judoka Sagi Muki in the final.